deficollective/defiscan/src/content/protocols/venus-protocol.md

 # Protocol Analysis

-In this section, the Venus Protocol will be analyzed in its following components: The core lending protocol, the incentive mechansim, and the treasury.
-The governance structure will be analyzed in the subsequent section.
+In this section, the Venus Protocol will be analyzed in its following components: The _Core Lending Protocol_, the _Incentive Mechanism_, and the _Treasury_.
+The _Governance Structure_ will be analyzed in the subsequent section.

 ## Core Lending

-The core lending components consist of the `Comptroller` and `VToken` contracts.
+The _Core Lending_ components consist of the `Comptroller` and `VToken` contracts.
 The `Comptroller` is a proxy contracts that delegates calls to one of four `Facet` contracts, which are generally resposible for managing all lending markets:
 - `MarketFacet`: responsible for market management like entering / exiting markets and listings
 - `PolicyFacet`: enforces policies for minting, borrowing, liquidating, etc.
 - `RewardFacet`: distributes the XVS rewards